Galois action on knots II: Proalgebraic string links and knots: Introduction

-(1).
-The $GT_1(\mathbb K)$-action on proalgebraic string links is given by an inner conjugation.
+(1) The $GT_1(\mathbb K)$-action on proalgebraic string links is given by an inner conjugation.

-(2).
-The $GT_1(\mathbb K)$-action on proalgebraic knots is trivial, which yields a non-trivial decomposition \eqref{grading decomposition of knots} of each oriented knot. }
+(2) The $GT_1(\mathbb K)$-action on proalgebraic knots is trivial, which yields a non-trivial decomposition \eqref{grading decomposition of knots} of each oriented knot. }

-They are derived by Twistor Lemma (Lemma \ref{twistor lemma on GT}).
+They are derived by Twistor Lemma (Lemma \ref{twistor lemma} and \ref{twistor lemma on GT}), which can be seen as reformulations of \cite{AT12} Theorem 7.5, \cite{AET} Theorem 2, \cite{LM} Theorem 8 and \cite{LS} Theorem 2.1 in our setting, though all of which originate from \cite{Dr} Theorem ${\mathrm A}^\prime$.
 The action on proalgebraic $n$-string links in Theorem A.(1) is faithful for $n\geqslant 3$ and is not faithful (actually it is trivial) for $n=1$ (see Remark \ref{faithful-trivial}).
 However the case for $n=2$ remains unsolved (Problem \ref{problem n=2}).
 Since $GT(\mathbb K)$ contains the motivic Galois group, our $GT(\mathbb K)$-action on proalgebraic tangles yields the Galois action there, which yields a structure of mixed Tate motives of ${\rm Spec}\;\mathbb Z$ there.
 Particularly Theorem A.(2) says that proalgebraic knots can be decomposed into infinite summations of Tate motives.

 By exploiting the properties shown in the above theorem, we explicitly determine the inverse image of the unit $e$, the chordless chord diagram on the oriented circle, under Kontsevich isomorphism $I$ in \eqref{Kontsevich's isomorphism}: